rlapicardise/MadreDeDios/README.md

-# Exercice pratique - La carte aux trésors
+# Practical exercise - The treasure map

 This project simulates adventurers exploring a treasure map.
 It reads input data from a file, simulates the movements of adventurers, and generates an output file with the final state of the simulation.